-With a history stretching back over 80 years, HP are one of the oldest companies in the computer market.
+With a history stretching back over 80 years, HP is one of the oldest companies in the computer market.
 First known as Hewlett-Packard, their business began in the US by selling audio parts for movie theaters.

-HP are considered as the founders of US computer manufacturing.
+HP is considered the founder of US computer manufacturing.

 Their innovative production of semiconductors virtually began the Silicon Valley revolution.
 With humble beginnings working from a garage, they are now a multinational company.

-At the present time, HP are the leading manufacturer of laptops in the world.
+At present time, HP is the leading manufacturer of laptops in the world.
 They have a market share of over 21 percent.

 HP has always been known for its good relationship with processor manufacturers, Intel.
 Back in 2015, they joined together to found the High-Performance Computing Alliance.

 Today, their partnership continues with Intel being the processor of choice for HP.

 Their laptops favor the use of the 8th generation Intel Core i7 and Core i5 chips.
 Although their current Chromebook, the 14 G5, does come with the Intel Celeron N3350.
 Budget HP laptops, such as the HP Pavilion 15, include the cheaper AMD Ryzen 3 and Ryzen 5 processors.

 Top-end products, such as the Spectre and Omen X, come with ultra-high-definition (UHD) displays.
 This means crisp and clear imaging even at close quarters.

 As you move towards the lower specification laptops they lose the UHD feature.
 They move from full high definition through to standard high definition in the budget Pavilion model.

-Once thought of as plain and practical looking laptops, over the past five years, HP have improved their designs.
-They have created some of the most appealing looking machines on the market.
+Once thought of as plain and practical-looking laptops, over the past five years, HP has improved its designs.
+They have created some of the most appealing-looking machines on the market.